frankiejgit/serverless-llm-blueprint/README.md

 ## Architecture Overview

-This blueprint provides an enterprise-grade, cost-effective alternative to cloud AI APIs by giving organizations total sovereignty over their models and data.
+This blueprint provides an enterprise-grade, cost-effective alternative to cloud AI APIs by giving organizations more control over their models and data.

 ![Serverless LLM Blueprint Architecture](assets/blueprint_diagram.png)